nTh0rn/nth0rn.github.io/content/articles/pseudokude.md

 ```
 FUNCTION process_of_elimination()
     WHILE there are potentially more eliminations DO
-        FOR each cell on the board
+        FOR each empty cell on the board
-            IF cell is empty THEN CONTINUE
             FOR each of cell's candidates
                 FOR each coordinate in cell's areas (row, column, and house)
                     IF candidate exists in area THEN CONTINUE